mac-comp127-s24-alhashim/project-bryant_luna_liam/INSTRUCTIONS.md

 Locate the PvZ.java file within the directory you opened in Visual Studio Code.

 ## Click Run Button
-In Visual Studio Code, locate the "Run" button, typically found in the toolbar or under the "Run" menu.
+In Visual Studio Code, find the "Run" button, typically found in the toolbar or under the "Run" menu.
 Click on it to compile and execute the PvZ.java file.

 ## Name Pop Up Screen
 Upon running the game, a pop-up screen may prompt you to enter a name for your player profile.
 Enter your desired name and proceed.